pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-t4.md

 Note: you can't use the 16-pin HUB75 connector on the LED matrix panel for power, as that is a data connection only, there's no access to power.

-Note change from previous SmartMatrix Shields: With SmartLED Shield (V4), power going to the LEDs does not flow through the shield.
+Note change from previous SmartMatrix Shields: With SmartLED Shield, power going to the LEDs does not flow through the shield.
 This keeps the shield compact, and prevents the shield from becoming a bottleneck for larger panel setups.

 You can supply power to the SmartLED Shield and Teensy through the Teensy's USB connector, but that has some downsides.
 It's usually better to supply power through the rainbow colored 4-pin female JST SM cable.
 The matching 4-pin male JST SM cable is supplied in the package to make it easier to connect up to power.